fa201/my-calculix/README.md

 - *cgx_tips.html*

 ## text_editor
 I use several text editors to write "*.inp" files.
-One of them is [Geany](https://www.geany.org/) which allows code folding.
+One of them is [Geany](https://www.geany.org/) which allows code folding and syntax highlighting.
 The configuration file for Calculix (named Abaqus) is given.
 It should be placed in ".config/geany/filedefs" folder for linux.
 This overrides Geany default settings.
+VSCode manages folding and syntax highlighting also with the extension [abaqus](https://marketplace.visualstudio.com/publishers/JP).

 ## Tutorials
 HTML files linking to video tutorials for: